343dev/ru-en-converter/README.md

 ### Built With
 - [convert-layout](https://github.com/ai/convert-layout) — A JavaScript library to convert text from one keyboard layout to other.
 - [copy-text-to-clipboard](https://github.com/sindresorhus/copy-text-to-clipboard) — Copy text to the clipboard in modern browsers (0.2 kB).
-- [sw-precache](https://github.com/GoogleChromeLabs/sw-precache) — A node module to generate service worker code that will precache specific resources so they work offline.

 ### Prerequisites
 You need `Node.js` and `npm` installed.